NTSB: Pilot flew too low, causing New Mexico fatal crash

 Federal investigators previously reported that the fatally injured pilot said he'd flown into terrain and that the accident was his fault.

-The report did not identify Dodd by name.
-New Mexico authorities have said previously that he was the pilot.
+The report did not identify pilot Coleman Dodd by name but New Mexico authorities have said previously that he was the pilot.